Sowing generously. 9:6-15

 There is an interesting principle in the scriptures which is often misunderstood.
 It is the principle that faithful service receives God's reward.
 At the most basic level believers often think that faithful service here on this earth will be rewarded in glory with God's bounty.
 "God will enlarge the harvest of your righteousness" in eternity, depending on the worth of your service here on earth.
 "In my house there are many mansions" describes a scale of reward based on faithful service.
 Although an interesting idea, it is far from the truth.

-In fact there can be no greater reward than union with Christ.
-There is no greater reward than knowing Jesus as our friend, and that reward is freely given on request.
-What then is the reward of faithful service?
+In fact there can be no greater reward than union with Christ; There is no greater reward than knowing Jesus as our friend, and that reward is freely given on request.
+What then is the reward for faithful service?
 The principle of reward in the scriptures is a simple one.
 Those who act responsibly are rewarded with greater responsibility.
 God makes grace abound in us that we may abound in every good work, v8.
 The store of seed is increased to enlarge the harvest, v10.
 We are made rich that we might be generous, v11.

 1. Why was Paul so focused on the collection for the "saints"?